Shepard Smith was a big catch for CNBC. But the viewers haven’t followed him from Fox.

 Lukasiewicz, now the dean of Hofstra University’s communications school, said CNBC has put “The News” in an odd time slot, out of step with the prevailing cable model in the evening.
 “I don’t think [Smith] is set up for success,” he said.
 “There really isn’t a news audience coming to CNBC” at that hour.

 The good news, Lukasiewicz said, is that CNBC and Smith aren’t repeating the Megyn Kelly debacle: “I don’t think they’re making [Smith] into something he isn’t.
 This is Shep being Shep. . . .
 Maybe this show, at this time, isn’t a good fit.
-But he wouldn’t be the first [TV news person] that could be said of.”
+But he wouldn’t be the first that could be said of.”

 He speculated that NBC News could have bigger plans for Smith — as a substitute for Lester Holt on “NBC Nightly News” or Chuck Todd on “Meet the Press.”

 Smith’s program may also be a kind of experiment in corporate synergy, as suggested by the presence of NBC News stars like Roker and Engel.
-CNBC has long been its own profitable shop, operating outside the purview of NBC News; Smith’s boss, Hoffman, reported directly to the corporate overlords at NBC Universal bypassing NBC News chairman Andy Lack, with whom he didn’t see eye to eye.
+CNBC has long been its own profitable shop, operating outside the purview of NBC News; Smith’s boss, Hoffman, reported directly to the corporate overlords at NBC Universal bypassing NBC News Chairman Andy Lack, with whom he didn’t see eye to eye.
 This year, with Lack’s retirement, CNBC has come back into the NBC News fold, joining sibling networks NBC, MSNBC, Telemundo and Sky News under a new executive, Cesar Conde.

 Smith says he’s game for an expansion of news across the vast acreage that NBC controls.